Canon Inc.: Manufacturing equipment

 Canon is one of the world's top producers of semiconductor and display manufacturing equipment.
-Its subsidiary Canon Tokki dominates the market of material deposition equipment, instruments for manufacturing OLED displays.
+Its subsidiary Canon Tokki dominates the market of material deposition equipment, and instruments for manufacturing OLED displays.
 Canon is also the leading manufacturer of display photolithography equipment and one of the top 3 in the semiconductor lithography machine market.
-Once a leader of semiconductor lithography along with Nikon, it has been dwarfed by ASML and as of 2017 its share in the overall market was less than 5%.
-Still, Canon maintains a great presence in the i-line stepper market.
+Once a leader of semiconductor lithography along with Nikon, it has been dwarfed by ASML, and as of 2017 its share in the overall market was less than 5%.

 Discontinued products

 Computers

 Canon introduced two MSX home computer models in 1983, the V-10 and the V-20.
 Both offered just the minimum range of the MSX standards without any additional features.
 The V-20 was able to receive shooting data from the T90 Canon camera with the Data Memory Back T90 expansion.

-Canon also sold a Canon AS100 PC for which you could get a color or monochrome display computer, shortly before the release of the IBM PC.
+Canon also sold a Canon AS100 PC for which you could get a color or monochrome display computer, shortly after the release of the IBM PC.
 It was based on the Intel 8088 processor and used CP/M or MS-DOS.
 Options included an 8 MB hard drive.